adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’m going to fight for our lives," the shaggy man whispered to the children.

 Polychrome danced back and forth to keep herself warm.
-Whenever she approached the shaggy man he whis- pered something in her ear, and Polly nodded her pretty head.
+Whenever she approached the shaggy man he whispered something in her ear, and Polly nodded her pretty head.

 The shaggy man told Dorothy and Button-Bright to stand before him while he emptied the potatoes out of one of the sacks.
 Then little Polychrome, dancing near to the guard, suddenly reached out her hand and slapped his face.
 The next instant she whirled away from him quickly.